As an Amazon Associate we earn from qualifying purchases.

 Since there is an unmistakable flavor of lime running through the daiquiri, that’s the flavor I want to build my pairings off of.

 Seafood is a good starting point for pairings.
 Grilled shrimp or lobster are at the top of my list, as they have a sweet meat that compliments the acidity of a daiquiri.
 When it comes to the cranberry portion of the pairing, I like mesquite smoked chicken or even citrusy pork tenderloin.

 What You Need To Make This Drink

 Traditionally a daiquiri will use a white rum.
-We are using Bacardi, but you can use any neutral rum you have on hand.
+I am using Bacardi, but you can use any neutral rum you have on hand.
 You will want to avoid golden, dark, or flavored rums (like coconut).

 When it comes to the best sugar to use, white granulated seems to be the most popular by far.
 Modern versions use simple syrup.
 I was even able to find several references using powdered sugar, though I’d suspect this would require turning it into a slurry first before adding in the sugar to avoid clumps.

-Since we are sticking so close to the original daiquiri, you won’t need any shakers, blenders, strainers, or muddlers.
+Since I am sticking so close to the original daiquiri, you won’t need any shakers, blenders, strainers, or muddlers.
 To make this cranberry daiquiri recipe you will need to measure your alcohol, and cut lime wedges, and stir the final product.

 - 1.5 ounces white rum